 In cash-on-delivery markets the gap between gross and delivered can be large.
 An order is "converted" the moment someone taps buy, but in COD a share of those orders are refused at the door, returned, or never collected.
 The platform never claws the conversion back.
 So gross ROAS can look spectacular while collected ROAS tells a soberer story.

 I have watched this play out in cash-on-delivery markets.
-One client showed a meaningful gap between gross and collected revenue.
-It's the kind of gap honest reporting surfaces immediately and a single-number dashboard hides for months.
+One anonymised COD account showed 4.1x gross ROAS against a 1.9x delivered ROAS, with a 33% COD return rate.
+That's the kind of gap honest reporting surfaces immediately and a single-number dashboard hides for months.
 Knowing the gap is what lets you act on it: kill the offers that look great gross and bleed on delivery, and double down on the ones that actually collect.

 Start here

-This hub is the map; these three posts are the territory.
-Read them in order: what to expect from an agency, how to read your real ROAS, then the report that ties it together.
+This hub is the map; these two posts are the territory.
+Read them in order: how to read your real ROAS, then the report that ties it together.

-- The two-number report: why your dashboard lies — the exact reporting format, and why a single number always flatters.
+- The two-number report: why platform ROAS and banked revenue disagree: the exact reporting format, and why a single number always flatters.

 Want this measured properly